vs-ude/fyr-www/content/quickstart/10_installation.md

 The _fyrc_ binary will be linked into your Homebrew path.

-### via NPM

-{{% notice note %}}
-We are currently in the process of rewriting the compiler using _Go_.
-The npm package will be removed once this reaches feature parity with the previous implementation.
-{{% /notice %}}

-An _npm_ package is available in the standard npm [registry](https://www.npmjs.com/package/fyrlang).
-It can be installed in a project with a simple `npm i fyrlang`.

-{{% notice info %}}
-Please be aware that this will not install the _fyrc_ binary in a place covered by your PATH.
-You will have to link it there yourself.
-{{% /notice %}}

 ## From Source

 Simply clone [the repository](https://github.com/vs-ude/fyrlang) and run `make`.